15E601/RDFBones-O/docs/index.rst

 management.

-Collections are represented by the class ‘collection’ (cidoc:E78) and consist of (cidoc:P46, ‘is composed of’) instances of class ‘material entity’ (BFO:0000040) or its subclasses, especially the following:
+Collections are represented by the class ‘collection’ (cidoc:E78) and consist of (cidoc:P46, ’is composed of’) instances of class ’material entity’ (BFO:0000040) or its subclasses, especially the following:

--  ‘material anatomical entity’ (uberon:0000002) covering human remains
+-  ’material anatomical entity’ (uberon:0000002) covering human remains

--  ‘biological object’ (cidoc:E20) covering other organic specimen relating to nature or natural history
+-  ’biological object’ (cidoc:E20) covering other organic specimen relating to nature or natural history

--  ‘man-made object’ (cidoc:E22) covering artefacts
+-  ’man-made object’ (cidoc:E22) covering artefacts

-The latter two are subclasses of ‘object’ (bfo:0000030).
+The latter two are subclasses of ’object’ (bfo:0000030).

-Class ‘collection’ (cidoc:E78) is a subclass of class ‘physical thing’ (cidoc:E18) in the CIDOC CRM while the OBI () provides the example of class ‘collection of specimens’ (obi:0002076) which is a subclass of class ‘material entity’ (bfo:0000040).
+Class ‘collection’ (cidoc:E78) is a subclass of class ‘physical thing’ (cidoc:E18) in the CIDOC CRM while the OBI () provides the example of class ’collection of specimens’ (obi:0002076) which is a subclass of class ’material entity’ (bfo:0000040).
 So both the CIDOC CRM and the OBI interpret collections of physical entities as physical entities themselves which are composed of the objects they contain and not as immaterial entities denoting a series of phyiscal entities.
 This